Allowable Deductions for Your Post-Divorce Tax Return

 Definition of a Quit Claim Deed

 A quit claim deed differs from a warranty deed.
 In the case of a warranty deed, title passes from one person to another with the express guarantee that it is free and clear of any defect.
 In other words, the person conveying title to another bears responsibility if any defect is found after the conveyance occurs.
+Title insurance usually is in place to cover such a situation.
+A quit claim deed contains no such guarantee or warranty.
+Rather, a quit claim deed merely conveys whatever interest the grantor may have in a piece of real estate.

 Understanding the Risks

 No title search is undertaken.
 No title insurance is purchased.
 You take whatever interest your spouse had in the real estate, even if that interest is somehow impaired or subject to a lien.
+Because you likely were co-owners before the conveyance, your interest already was subject to a potential encumbrance.

 When a Quit Claim Deed is Used

 Quitclaim deeds are commonly used in a variety of situations, including transferring property to one spouse as part of a divorce.
 In those situations, both spouses usually have a legal interest in a piece of real estate, including the marital residence.
+With a quit claim deed, one spouse conveys whatever interest he or she has to the other.

 Separation Agreement or Court Order